 The City's Comprehensive Plan provides the context within which the water master plan has been developed.
 Efforts have been made to solicit citizen input and coordinate with other agencies and organizations consistent with Comprehensive Plan Goal 1.2.
 Planning for the area within the Urban Growth Boundary has been completed consistent with Comprehensive Plan Goal 2.1.
-This section summarizes recommended policies and implementation measures relative to the water system.
-Where the 2011 Comprehensive Plan appears to pre-date the January 2002 Water System Master Plan, this section incorporates applicable policy and implementation measures previously recommended.
+This section summarizes existing comprehensive plan goals, policies and implementation measures relative to the water system and proposes a few changes and add it policy.

 The primary goal of the water master plan is derived from Wilsonville's Comprehensive Plan Goal 3.1 providing for infrastructure in general and is as follows: